Women Need to Take Care of Themselves as They Age

 Not only is cardiovascular disease a concern for women as they age but so is Alzheimer’s.
 Approximately two-thirds of those living with Alzheimer’s are women.
 Some of the numbers may be due to the fact that women tend to live longer than men, but other risk factors do exist.
 During menopause there are changes occurring in the brain consisting of decreased amounts of grey and white matter, increased plaque levels and how the brain metabolizes glucose at a lesser rate.
 Add this to cognitive tests, blood pressure readings and a family history and it can suggest risks for Alzheimer’s.

 During menopause, hormone levels fluctuate.
 Estrogen decreases and tends to be part of the abnormalities associated with Alzheimer’s.
 This may also be related to the fact that women tend to have higher anxiety and depression than men, and also greater headache and migraine concerns.
+The good thing is, there are Migraine Therapy options they can look into that can help relieve the pain.
 Also, women have greater autoimmune issues, some of which attack the brain, such as multiple sclerosis.

 Therefore, hormones play a delicate role in women’s health from brain energy associated with Alzheimer’s and arterial stiffness associated with cardiovascular disease.